scriptingislife/becksteadn.github.io/about.md

 layout: page
 ---

 I am a security analyst with a mind for automation.
-I love exploring new things in the cloud and catching interesting activity in my honeypots.
+I love pushing the limits of the AWS free tier and sometimes catch interesting activity in my honeypots.
+This blog contains a lot of small tidbits that I learn from work, projects, and CTFs.
+Don't expect any hot takes or zero days but don't rule them out either.

 Presentation slides available on the [presentations page](/resources).

-### Activities
-- Member of RITSEC (Formerly RC3 and SPARSA)
-- Blue Team Competitor
-  - Information Security Talent Search, Spring 2019
-  - IRSeC, Spring 2017/2018, 2nd Place
-  - University of Buffalo Lockdown v3, Fall 2017

 ![My Homelab]({{site.baseurl}}/images/servers.jpg "My Homelab")